NigelEarle/AWS-CSA-Notes-2018/EC2/README.md

   - **_R_** - Ram
   - **_M_** - Main choice for general purpose applications
   - **_C_** - Compute
-  - **_P_** - Grahics(Pics)
+  - **_P_** - Graphics(Pics)
   - **_X_** - Extreme Memory

 ## EBS - Elastic Block Storage

 Amazon EBS allows you to create storage volumes and attach them Amazon EC2 instances.
 Once attached, you can create a file system on top of theses volumes, run a database, or use them in any other way you would use a block device.
-EBS volumes are placed in a specific Availibility Zone, where they are automatically replicated to protect you from the failure of a single component.
+EBS volumes are placed in a specific Availability Zone, where they are automatically replicated to protect you from the failure of a single component.

 _TLDR; A disk in the cloud that you attach to your EC2 instances_